Please do not hesitate to contact us for all your Accessibility and Accommodation questions at Columbia College!

 All Columbia College publications and institutional materials are in alternate formats and available through the DSPS Office for those who qualify.
 These formats are used for helping you in your courses by transforming your text books, syllabus, handouts, tests, and assignments.
 They may include but are not limited to; Braille, Large Text, Audio files, talking calculators, screen readers, screen magnifiers, and accessible computer stations throughout the campus.

 Real Time Captioning for the classroom is available to those who qualify.
-You must meet with a DSPS counselor and have been approved by the Dean Of Special Programs to have this service available to you.
+You must meet with a DSPS counselor and have been approved by the Dean to have this service available to you.
+Many adaptive technologies can also provide a compriable service of live captioning, with both online and in-person courses.

 Mobility Assistance